-A good HD camera.
+- A good HD camera.
 The Canon VIXIA or Sony CX405 are both great options.

 - Lighting.
 You don’t want it to look like you are recording in a bunker.
 Shop around for professional lighting.
 Lighting rings are a cheap and effective way to light yourself for online course videos.
-You might also consider a studio lighting kit on Amazon, which will have everything you need and costs around $100.
+You might also consider a studio lighting kit on Amazon, which will have everything you need and cost around $100.

 - Editing software like Wevideo or Renderforest.
 If you already have a professional level of editing experience you might opt for software like Final Cut Pro.
 However, if you have minimal editing experience or none at all, Wevideo will allow you to make professional-looking videos with graphics, royalty-free music, background images, and more.
 It is one of the best video editing software on the market for non-professional editors and is relatively inexpensive at only $15.99 a month.

 - A green screen.
 The green screen allows you to swap out the background for any image you want.
 It makes it easier to add images, graphics, and b-roll footage.